-For most people, the result will be ‘HPV negative’.
-This means no HPV was found in your sample, and you will be invited back for screening in three or five years as normal.
+Most people will have an HPV-negative result.
+This means your risk of getting cervical cancer is very low, and you will be invited back for screening in three or five years as normal.

 If high-risk HPV is found, the laboratory will look again at your sample for any changes to the cells of your cervix.
 If abnormal changes are detected, you will be invited back for further tests.
 If there are no abnormal changes, you will be invited to a screening appointment a year later to check if the HPV has gone.

-Around 280 cases of cervical cancer were diagnosed in Yorkshire during 2018.
+Around 250 cases of cervical cancer were diagnosed in Yorkshire in 2019.
 Nearly one million women in Yorkshire are up to date with their cervical screening.

-74% of women eligible for screening attended a regular appointment when invited.
-Although this is slightly above the average for England as a whole (72%), it means around 1 in 4 women in Yorkshire do not attend screening when invited.
+Nearly three-quarters (73%) of people eligible for screening attended a regular appointment when invited.
+Although this is slightly above the average for England as a whole (71%), it means around 1 in 4 women in Yorkshire do not attend screening when invited.

 In addition, there’s a wide variation in attendance across Yorkshire, particularly in women aged 25 to 49.
-In Bradford, of women aged 25-49 invited, just 69% attended an appointment, whereas in East Riding of Yorkshire the figure was 79%.
-In some GP practice areas, as few as 2 in 10 women attended their cervical screening appointment.
+In Bradford, of those invited aged 25-49, just 65% attended an appointment, whereas in North Yorkshire and the East Riding of Yorkshire, the figure was 77%.
+In some GP practice areas, as few as 3 in 10 women attended their cervical screening appointment.

 We encourage everyone to book a cervical screening appointment when invited.
-Yorkshire Cancer Research is funding two programmes to improve participation in all cancer screening, including cervical screening.
+Yorkshire Cancer Research funds various research and services to improve participation in all cancer screening across the region.
 Local programmes can identify the reasons why people don’t attend screening appointments and address these issues with specific and targeted approaches.